Garvitkul/AirPulse-DockerizedApp/README.md

 sudo docker run -i -t --name airpulse_garvit -p 5000:5000 garvitkulshrestha/airpulse_garvit <br />

 # Create container from Dockerfile

+Imp - Update the Dockerfile with the URL of Github repo which has your API-Key.

 Create the Dockerfile as per the content given in my Dockerfile.